 Term life insurance offers coverage for a specific amount of time, while whole life insurance provides lifelong coverage and the potential for a cash value accumulation.
 When you pass away, your family can use the proceeds from both types of policies to pay for your funeral costs, handle mortgage payments or cover other financial obligations.
 Although both are designed to provide a financial safety net for your loved ones, there are a few key differences that set them apart.
-So, to see how they each stack up, here’s what you need to know about term vs whole life insurance.
-And if you need extra guidance determining how life insurance fits into your overall financial plan, consider enlisting the help of an expert financial advisor.
+If you need extra guidance determining how life insurance fits into your overall financial plan, consider enlisting the help of an expert financial advisor.

 How Term Life Insurance Works